 You could, but it might not (and likely won’t) have the same rich and silky texture as traditional risotto.

-Quick Tip: Arborio rice should be right next to all the other rice at your usual grocery store, or you can buy it online.
+Quick Tip: Arborio rice should be right next to all the other rice at your usual grocery store.

 How Do I Know When To Add More Broth to the Rice?